 The main purpose of a credit rating is to provide confidence and financial information to potential purchasers/investors in debentures issued by the District.
 The benefits of a strong credit rating are that it:

+Our 2018 Asset Management Plan was the District's baseline plan for future budgeting and long-term financial planning.
 An update to the District's 2018 Asset Management Plan - Core Assets was completed and approved by District Council on June 20, 2022.
-This update brings the District's asset management plan into compliance with the July 1, 2022, requirements of Ontario Regulation 588/17.

-Future infrastructure funding is conditional upon the municipality having an up-to-date asset management plan.
+Future provincial infrastructure funding is conditional upon the municipality having an up-to-date asset management plan.

 The District is committed to performance measurement for analysis of how our various programs, service levels and costs compare to other regions.